A MySQL server that is part of a MySQL Cluster differs in one chief

 For more information about

 mysqld options specific to MySQL Cluster, see

 Section 184.108.40.206.1, “MySQL Server Options for MySQL Cluster”.

-For information about installing MySQL Cluster, see Section 17.2, “MySQL Cluster Installation and Upgrades”.
+For general information about installing MySQL Cluster, see Section 19.2, “MySQL Cluster Installation”.